hickst/qmtools-support/docs/TrafficLight.md

 When run in Verbose mode (using the `-v` or `--verbose` flag), QMTools which produce reports will show the path to the HTML report file, which can then be opened in a browser window.
 Tools which fetch or create data files will display the path to the directory containing those files.

-The TrafficLight program produces its report in the **reports** subdirectory.
+The TrafficLight program produces its report in the `reports` subdirectory.
 The report may then be displayed in a browser by opening the HTML file named with the modality that was specified when creating the reports (i.e, 'bold.html', 't1w.html', or 't2w.html').

 **Example**: View the TrafficLight report generated in Step 2 above:
 ```
   > open reports/bold.html
 ```

-***Note!**: Each time you run a TrafficLight report with the same modality, it **overwrites any previous report with the same modality**.
-Be sure to copy (or move) the HTML and supporting files (.html, .png, and .tsv) for any reports you wish to save before re-running the TrafficLight report with the same modality.*
+***Note!: Each time you run a TrafficLight report with the same modality, it overwrites any previous report with the same modality.** Be sure to copy (or move) the HTML and supporting files (.html, .png, and .tsv) for any reports you wish to save before re-running the TrafficLight report with the same modality.*

 ## License